al651/alham.co/src/pages/markdown/2023-09-24-the-development-of-this-website.md

 I published a fairly major update to the website today, which I have been sitting on for a while.
 I made a website footer and included a section on the about page for certifications because the page always felt a bit too empty to me.

 Even though I wrote the code for these features a few months back, I decided to put it off until now.
 I wanted to finish some courses I was working on, but I realised it would take longer than expected, so I decided just to publish the update.
 It will make the site look better, too, and I can always add the certifications later on.

+## Update: 28/09/2025

+I thought I would open source this website in an effort to show off more of my code on my Github page, which I have always neglected.
+You can find the source code [here](https://github.com/al651/alham.co), I might add some technical details in the README when I get some time but as of posting this update, it is empty.